-The structure ofp_async_config contains three 2-element arrays.
-Each array controls whether the controller receives asynchronous messages with a specific enum ofp_type.
-Within each array, element 0 specifies messages of interest when the controller has a OFPCR_ROLE_EQUAL or OFPCR_ROLE_MASTER role; element 1, when the controller has a OFPCR_ROLE_SLAVE role.
-Each array element is a bit-mask in which a 0-bit disables receiving a message sent with the reason code corresponding to the bit index and a 1-bit enables receiving it.
-For example, the bit with value $2^2 = 4$ in port_status_mask[1] determines whether the controller will receive OFPT_PORT_STATUS messages with reason OFPPR_MODIFY (value 2) when the controller has role OFPCR_ROLE_SLAVE.
+The mask field is a bit-mask in which a 0-bit disables receiving a message sent with the reason code corresponding to the bit index and a 1-bit enables receiving it.
+For example, if the property type is OFPACPT_PORT_STATUS_SLAVE, the bit with value $2^2 = 4$ in mask determines whether the controller will receive OFPT_PORT_STATUS messages with reason OFPPR_MODIFY (value 2) when the controller has role OFPCR_ROLE_SLAVE.